pbasson/TexturedCube/README.md

-This Project is of textured cube.
-The camera is initial set up in perpective mode and contains 3 cubes.
+# Textured Cube By Preetpal Basson

+## Overview

+This project showcases a textured cube with an initial camera setup in perspective mode, featuring three cubes.

+# END